Accelerated Computations of Sensitivities for xVA: Introduction

-{We show how approximation techniques can be directly applied to the unshocked and shocked valuation functions, which reduces the computational requirements {of sensitivity calculations} greatly.
-Furthermore, we introduce an even more efficient approach, where instead of the shocked valuation function, the difference between shocked and unshocked valuation functions is approximated with a reduced-degree polynomial to the effect of increased complexity reduction.
-We study convergence results and error bounds for the proposed methods.
-The proposed approximation technique is compatible with sophisticated xVA frameworks, which we outline by an adaption to models that include wrong-way risk.} Numerical experiments are conducted for portfolios of linear and of non-linear assets, with special attention given to Bermudan swaptions as an example for a non-linear asset with multiple exercise dates.
+{ In this article, we introduce a new method for constructing estimations of the interest rate sensitivity of a portfolio's expected exposure.
+We demonstrate how a polynomial interpolation technique can be directly applied to the unshocked and shocked portfolio valuation functions, leading to a significant reduction in computational requirements for sensitivity calculations.
+Moreover, we introduce a more efficient approach in which the difference between shocked and unshocked valuation functions is approximated with a reduced-degree polynomial, leading to increased complexity reduction.
+We analyse convergence results and error bounds for the proposed methods and choices of interpolation nodes.

+Our proposed approximation technique is compatible with sophisticated xVA frameworks, and we outline an adaptation to models that include wrong-way risk.

+We conduct numerical experiments on portfolios of linear and non-linear assets, with a focus on large swap portfolios and Bermudan swaptions.
+In these experiments, we demonstrate how the $L^2$-optimal quadrature nodes automatically resolve the challenge of finding a suitable interpolation domain.